 Some subscribers are utilizing the XML feeds to customize the way they are using BoardDocs.
 Click here to view the custom policy interface created by the Park City School District.

-Using XML or RSS, you can extract BoardDocs data and even build your own special front end interface that matches the look and feel of your existing web site.
+Using XML, you can extract BoardDocs data and even build your own special front end interface that matches the look and feel of your existing web site.

 *BoardDocs Pro Only